reivax-boucoi/PCB_Christmas_Tree/README.md

 In the Remarks field: "Please note: Some parts use Solder Mask Defined Pads.
 Do not compensate/modify the solder mask for them.
 No edge plating required.
 Center cutout to be routed and discarded."

 #### Assembly

+The PCB comes with the 2 halves attached with mousebites

 #### Programming